Disputanta, Virginia: History

 As they continued west, they reached a station just west of the Sussex County line in Prince George County where they could not agree on a suitable name from the books.
 Instead, they became creative, and according to the legend invented a new name in honor of their dispute.

 The N&P railroad was completed in 1858.
-William Mahone later became a Major General in the Confederate Army during the American Civil War, and was later elected to the United States Senate.
+William Mahone later became a Major General in the Confederate Army during the Civil War, and was later elected to the United States Senate.

 A large portion of U.S. Highway 460 between Petersburg and Suffolk is named General Mahone Highway in his honor.

 Disputanta was a thriving rail town for the first half of the twentieth century.
 It was an important stop for trains on the Norfolk and Western Railroad due to its two 50,000 gallon water tanks that supplied water for the boilers on steam locomotives.
 Disputanta once had several hundred residents, two schools, the Disputanta school for whites, and the Jack Cole School for Negroes; nine stores, three banks, two peanut warehouses, a saw mill, and various other businesses.
 In 1960, Norfolk and Western became the last major railroad in the United States to abandon steam locomotives for diesel-electric motive power.
 When Norfolk and Western replaced their last steam locomotives with modern diesel locomotives and ended passenger rail service, trains no longer stopped at Disputanta anymore and its population declined as rail workers left.
 Today the railroad depot and most of the businesses are long gone and the tiny community consists of approximately 75 homes, two churches, a fire station, a post office, a Dollar General store and an elementary school.
 A large Food Lion warehouse, an auto parts factory operated by Standard Motor Products, and a large truck stop are located just west of town along Highway 460 between Disputanta and New Bohemia.

 In the late 19th century, over 700 Czech and Slovak families settled in Prince George and neighboring counties due to the availability of cheap farmland after the Civil War.
 Some came directly from their homelands in Eastern Europe, while others who had settled in Pennsylvania moved south to Virginia.
-Some who had homesteaded in the midwest sold their claims and moved back east and bought farms in Prince George.
+Some who had homesteaded in the Midwest sold their claims and moved back east and bought farms in Prince George.
 The area is still very rural and descendants of these Czech and Slovak immigrants continue to live in the area and farm the land around Disputanta.

 The historic Chester Plantation, located on U.S. Route 460 just west of Disputanta, and Cedar Ridge, located just east of Disputanta in Surry County, are listed on the National Register of Historic Places.

 Demographics

+Disputanta first appeared as a census designated place in the 2020 U.S. census.